vytdev/debug-stick/README-curseforge.md

 You can also download it from MCPEDL, but it might be harder to get the right version that'll work for your specific game version.

-## 🧱 Version Compatibility

-This add-on supports Minecraft Bedrock **1.20.0 and above**.

-- "Block Viewer" requires MCBE >=1.20.60
-- Enable `Holiday Creator Features` for MCBE <1.20.30
-- Enable `Beta APIs` for MCBE <1.21.70

-Make sure you download the version that matches your Minecraft version.

 ### 📦 On My Website (recommended)

 This is the **easiest way**.
 Just find your Minecraft version and click